danwhitston/auction-api/README.md

 ### Running tests

+Tests are run locally, instead of setting up another docker service.
 You'll need a Python 3 installation on your machine, and both `pytest` and the `pytest-dependency` plugin:

 ```sh
 cd auction-api/api-test-app